4. Academic grade record and promotion

 Academic dismissal – Required to withdraw for one calendar year

 Students are required to withdraw for one calendar year, whether full-time or part-time.
 After 12 months, the student may register for part-time general interest non-credit courses or apply for admission to another Georgian College program provided it does not have any vocational courses in common with the program from which they were required to withdraw.
-The conditions and progression are shown on the Promotional Status chart below.

 4.2.2 Promotional status and eligibility for co-op